Teaching treble clef note names can be FUN lessons for teachers and students. Take a peek at these FREE lessons, tips, and ideas.

 If teaching note names is not one of your favorite things to teach, or even if it is, check out the ideas below.
-You might just find another fun activity to add to your lessons.
-Let’s get started!
+You might just find another fun activity to add to your lesson plans.

 Tips for Teaching Treble Clef Note Names

-Before teaching treble clef note names, be sure your students can identify notes in spaces and notes around lines.
-We picked up this trick at one of our Missouri Music Educators state conferences.
+Before teaching treble clef note names, be sure your students can identify notes around lines and notes in spaces.
+I picked up this trick at one of our Missouri Music Educators state conferences.
 I believe it was Artie Almeida that recommended using this terminology.

 When children are taught to write words on a line it looks very different than music notes on a line.
-Consistently, using this terminology of notes in spaces and notes around lines is VERY effective and I highly recommend it.
-But, it takes a little while to get used to it.
-So, I embedded the directions into my PowerPoint lessons that I created to introduce note names.
-That helped me to deliver a consistent lesson every time.
+Consistently using this terminology of notes AROUND lines and notes IN spaces is VERY effective and I highly recommend it.
+But it takes a little while to get used to saying and presenting it this way.
+So I embedded the directions into my PowerPoint lessons.
+This helps me to deliver a consistent lesson using the same terminology every time.

-Our curriculum introduces treble clef note names in third grade.
-So, I would always teach these lessons early in third grade to give us LOTS of experience reading throughout the year.
+Our elementary music curriculum introduces treble clef note names in third grade.
+So I always teach these lessons early in third grade to give us LOTS of experience reading throughout the year.
 At the same time, I would review and expand the treble clef note names with fourth and fifth grades.

-Starting with only notes in spaces lets students “cement” that concept before moving on.
-Give students at least two class sessions to practice the notes in spaces.
-Then on the third class session, if your students are ready, introduce notes around lines.
+Starting with only notes in spaces allows students to “cement” that concept before moving on.
+Give students at least two class sessions to practice only the notes in spaces.
+Then on the third class session if your students are ready, introduce notes around lines.